-In celebration of Earth Day, we have created a limited-edition eco-friendly capsule collection to promote the management, sustainable use and long-term preservation of Colombian native natural resources.
+In celebration of Earth, we have created an eco-friendly capsule collection to promote the management, sustainable use and long-term preservation of Colombian native natural resources.

 “Our work with artisans is focused not only on the aesthetics of each piece but also on sourcing sustainable techniques.”